New Windsor Telephone Company

 We have always strived to offer the latest technologies and advantages throughout our many years of service.
 Our Board of Directors have given thoughtful consideration to each decision to keep New Windsor Telephone and New Windsor Cable TV a viable and progressive company for years to come.

 Past directors were Neal Streeter, Roy Peterson, Frank Rezner, Robert Young, Neal Robb, Ernest Brooks, Jr., Paul Sandquist, Dr. C.M.
-Linker, Donald Enstrom, Dave Roberts & Leonard Luxmore.
+Linker, Donald Enstrom, Dave Roberts, Leonard Luxmore, & Lyle Johnson.

-With our subscribers continued help, we will achieve great things for our town and rural areas we serve.
+With our subscribers continued help, we will achieve great things for the towns and rural areas that we serve.

 New Windsor Communications Directors

 Seated: (L-R) Gerald Young; Richard Ristau; Tom Bischoff